 Shirokuma Cafe (しろくまカフェ)

 This manga is perfect for beginners.
 The story follows the daily life of a café run by a polar bear and frequented by other animals and humans.
-With simple dialogues and everyday situations, Shirokuma Cafe presents easy and fun vocabulary, ideal for those starting to study Japanese.
+With simple dialogues and everyday situations, Shirokuma Cafe presents easy and fun vocabulary, ideal for those who are starting to study Japanese.
 The furigana facilitates reading, and the light tone keeps the reader engaged.

 Chibi Maruko-chan (ちびまる子ちゃん)